Last updated on October 27, 2021

 Today’s car is a 1950 Mercury Coupe lead sled call “Pearl Rose”.
 I saw this car at the Silver Spur Breakfast Meeting that meets the First Saturday of every month.
-Owned and built by Doyle Gammell, and completed in 1993, the car features a top that has been chopped 4 1/2″ in front and 5 1/2″ in the rear.
+Owned and built by Doyle Gammell, and completed in 1993.
 It is powered by a 350 cu. in.
 Chevy engine, GM TH350 3 speed automatic transmission, and a Ford 9″ rear end with 3.50:1 gears.
 The wheels were made by the late Boyd Coddington.

 The original MSRP was $2,150.00.
 The total number of 1950 Mercurys produced was 293,689 of which 151,489 were 2 door coupes.
 In 1950, and for the first time in Mercury history, Mercury 2-door coupes outsold the 4-door sedan 151,489 to 132,082.

-This is just a great old school hot rod.
+This is just a great old school lead sled.
 Chevy powered gives it that old school look and feel.
 Great car for car shows and a favorite at cars and coffee gatherings.
 Thanks for traveling along